EladFirebolt/godocs/docs/sql_reference/commands/data-definition/create-table-clone.md

 - **INCLUDING INDEXES:** Clones all aggregating indexes from the source table, or clone a partial list of indexes if one is provided.
 - **EXCLUDING INDEXES:** Clones the table without any of the aggregating indexes from the source table.

+The newly created aggregating indexes will either retain the original aggregating index's name or include an enumerated suffix if that name already exists.

 ## Syntax

 ```sql